Artichoke Rosemary Frittata (Video)

-Low-Carb Artichoke-Rosemary Frittata has artichokes, cheese, and a bit of rosemary, and although artichokes have some carbs they are full of fiber!
-Use Breakfast Recipes for more tasty ideas like this one.
+Artichoke Rosemary Frittata has artichokes, cheese, and a bit of rosemary, and although artichokes have some carbs they are full of fiber so this is very low in net carbs!

 Watch the video to see if you want to make Low-Carb Artichoke-Rosemary Frittata!

 I’m back from a wonderful cruise to Alaska, and ready to get back to sharing recipes.
 When I looked at the photos of things I cooked before the trip, I thought maybe I’d have to give the Meatless Monday fans a raincheck this week, but then I remembered this delicious recipe for Low-Carb Artichoke-Rosemary Frittata that I made a couple of weeks ago to update the photos.